ma-sharifi/movieapi/solution.md

 in the /rate service I added the imdb_id to database along with rate, box office adn other data I need. imdb_id helps me to generate a link to a movie and when the user needs it, can reach the movie by calling this link.
 Instead of calling the Omdb API every time, I just added a link to the movie to my object.
+*Note: Defined GET /v1/movies/{imdb-id} API for translate link that provided in top-ten to Movie object we get from Omdb API.

 ### ResponseDto
 There is a ResponseDto object. our response consist of this object.
 This object has a List<T> payload.